CUEH Development Environment Guides

 Installing Jetbrains CLion

-As part of the programming module you study on the course, you are required to interact with the C++ programming language.
-This interaction will be undertaken using an Integrated Development Environment (IDE), which will be installed within the Windows operating system.
+As part of the programming module you study on the course, you are required to interact with the Python programming language.
+This interaction will be undertaken using an Integrated Development Environment (IDE), which will be installed within the Linux-based operating system.

 In this guide, you shall be taken through the journey of installing the Jetbrains CLion IDE and how it will interact with the Linux (Debian-based) operating system for any module that may make use of the IDE.

-There is an expectation that you will have a JetBrains educational license.
-The IDE that is recommended by this course, is the JetBrains suite of applications.
+The IDE recommended by this course, is the JetBrains suite of applications.
 The JetBrains suite is payware, and as such they do not come for free.
-However, as students at this university you are able to obtain a free educational license.
-To obtain your free license, follow the instructions at the following URL:
+However, as students at this university, you are able to get a free educational licence.
+To get your free license, follow the instructions at the following URL:

 Downloading and Installing the Jetbrains CLion IDE